abhishekdbihani/Home-Credit-Default-Risk-Recognition/README.md

 ![image](https://storage.googleapis.com/kaggle-media/competitions/home-credit/home_credit.png)

-Figure 1- Description and connectivity of the Home Credit Default Risk dataset
+Figure 2- Description and connectivity of the Home Credit Default Risk dataset

-As seen in Figure 1, the file application_{train|test}.csv contains the main table containing the training dataset (307511 samples) and test dataset (48744 samples), with each row representing one loan identified by the feature SK_ID_CURR.
+As seen in Figure 2, the file application_{train|test}.csv contains the main table containing the training dataset (307511 samples) and test dataset (48744 samples), with each row representing one loan identified by the feature SK_ID_CURR.
 The training set contains the variable TARGET with binary values (0: the loan was repaid or 1: the loan was not repaid).
-There are many input files available, which will be analysed for input features to train the model.
-The large number of input features and training samples will allow me to identify the important factors and for constructing a credit default risk classification model.
+There are many input files available, which can be analysed for input features to train the model.
+The large number of input features and training samples make it easier to identify the important factors and for constructing a credit default risk classification model.

+---

 <b> Project Design and Solution </b>